Home

 Goldstone Deep Space Communications Complex

-Goldstone would like to announce that the NASA Goldstone Visitor Center located in Barstow at the Historic Harvey House is now OPEN Mondays, Thursdays and Fridays from 9:00am-3:00pm and Saturdays from 10:00am-4:00pm.
+Goldstone would like to announce that the NASA Goldstone Visitor Center located in Barstow at the Historic Harvey House is now OPEN Monday through Saturday from 9:00am-3:00pm.
 Please note that there is no entry fee and reservations are not required to visit the Visitor Center.

 News and Announcements